observablehq/framework/docs/getting-started.md

 # Getting started

-The Observable CLI is a Node.js application and is published to npm as [`@observablehq/cli`](https://www.npmjs.com/package/@observablehq/cli).
+The Observable CLI is a Node.js application<!-- and is published to npm as [`@observablehq/cli`](https://www.npmjs.com/package/@observablehq/cli)-->.
 As the name suggests, the CLI lives on the command line; the instructions below are intended to run in your [terminal](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac).
 You’ll need to install [Node.js 20 or later](https://nodejs.org/) before you can install the CLI.

 ## Installing